Ashish0926/FireChat/README.md

 # FireChat
-A realtime chat application powered by firebase cloudstore
+A realtime chat application powered by firebase cloudstore.

 ## Technology used
 * Android Studio